lsst-sitcom/sitcomtn-027/donutfinding.rst

 independently adjustable.
 Changing that ratio requires moving either the primary mirror positioning setpoint or the standoff distanace of the instrument from the Nasmyth flange.

 Proper collimation places the optical axes of the primary and secondary mirrors line on a single line.
 Small positioning offsets can be compensated by introducing a tilt of the secondary.
-When the system is properly collimated, in an out-of-focus ``donut'' image the obscuration of the secondary mirror is centered on the primary pupil.
+When the system is properly collimated, in an out-of-focus ``donut`` image the obscuration of the secondary mirror is centered on the primary pupil.
 Also, the surface brightness of the light is uniform.
 If the secodary is displaced, then the obscuration moves off center and a planar tilt in surface brightness appears.

 Sequences of images were acquired with the secondary mirror displaced on an x-y grid.
 The resulting images were analyzed to ascertain the offset between the centers of the